Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Method

-The overall loss function for the CNN model is a weighted combination of the supervised and regularization loss functions, defined as below.
-The cross entropy loss is measured only for the data points that came from the labeled data set $X$ and is zero otherwise.
+The overall loss function for the CNN model is a weighted combination of the supervised and the regularization loss functions, defined as below.
+The cross entropy loss is measured only for the data points that came from the labeled dataset $X$ and is zero otherwise.

 where $\lambda$ is a hyperparameter.
-More details on the size of the isometric Gaussian distributions that are used to sample noise and generate unlabeled data points and neighbor data points are provided in Supplementary Materials section.
-In the next section, we assess our hypothesis using the proposed training framework.
-We describe our experiment design and the conclusions that were drawn from these experiments.
+We use this loss function for training DL models in the coming experiments to test our hypotheses.
+More details on the size of the isometric Gaussian distributions that are used to sample noise and generate unlabeled data points and neighbor data points are provided in Appendix B of the Supplementary Materials.
+In the next section, we describe our experiment design.
+We assess our hypothesis using the proposed training framework and show the conclusions that were drawn from these experiments.